 Is It Safe to Travel to Portugal?

-Portugal is one of the top 20: Best Family Travel Destinations Worldwide so join your family and go to Portugal for hiking in Douro valley or to relax in the amazing beaches.
+Portugal is one of the top 20 Best Family Travel Destinations Worldwide, so bring your family and go hiking in the Douro Valley or relax on the fantastic beaches.

 Poem about Lisbon: